vuongvu1/today-i-learned/content/post/use-google-sheets-as-a-cms.md

 So we did successfully use Google Sheets API as our private CMS, from here, we can modify the sheet and run the app again to see the changes.

-And we can explore the API to create more functions like write, delete, update the cells, rows... of the sheet with convenience.
+Now we can explore the API to add more functionalities like write, delete, update the cells, rows... of the sheet with convenience.

 ## Reference
 https://blog.usejournal.com/how-to-use-google-sheets-as-a-cms-or-a-database-f9d8e736fdce